icy/bash-coding-style/README.md

 ### Tabs and Spaces

-Never use `(smart-)`tabs.
+Don't use `(smart-)`tabs.
 Replace a tab by two spaces.
 Do not accept any trailing spaces.

 ### Pipe

 There are `inline` pipe and `display` pipe.
 Unless your pipe is too short, please use `display` pipe to make things clear.

-Example
+For example,

     This is an inline pipe: "$(ls -la /foo/ | grep /bar/)"